marcus-herrmann/ProcessWire-ApertusAdminTheme/readme.md

 This is a pre-release (0.0.1) needing current dev version of PW to prepare for ProcessWire 2.5. **Please help me improving the theme by [reporting bugs on GitHub](https://github.com/marcus-herrmann/ProcessWire-ApertusAdminTheme/issues).** Thanks! :)

 ## Roadmap
-Things I intend to implement in future/change versions:
+Things I intend/change to implement in future versions:

 * Making useful links configurable
 * Proper responsive behaviour